flowplayer/flowplayer-mpegdash/README.md

 Debugging
 ---------

-*Note:* This section does currently not apply as dash.js v2 assets are not yet available from their CDN!

 A quick way to find out whether the currently packed version of dash.js is causing a problem is to load the components separately using the latest development build or release from the dash.js CDN: